soofstad/react-oauth2-pkce/README.md

   // Example to redirect back to original path after login has completed
   preLogin: () => localStorage.setItem('preLoginPath', location.pathname),
   postLogin: () => location.replace(localStorage.getItem('preLoginPath')),
+  // Wether or not to try and decode the access token.
+  // Stops errors from being printed in the console for non-JWT access tokens, etc. from Github
+  decodeToken: true
 }

 function LoginInfo() {